radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 We define practices for TLS-PSK by analogy with the RADIUS/UDP use-case, and by extending the additional policies associated with the client.
 The PSK identity replaces the source IP address as the client identifier.
 The PSK replaces the shared secret as proof of client authenticity and shared trust.
 However, systems implementing RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}} MUST still use the shared secret as discussed in those specifications.
 Any PSK is only used by the TLS layer, and has no effect on the RADIUS data which is being transported.
 That is, the RADIUS data transported in a TLS tunnel is the same no matter if client authentication is done via PSK or by client certificates.
 The encoding of the RADIUS data is entirely unaffected by the use (or not) of PSKs and client certificates.

 In order to securely support dynamic source IP addresses for clients, we also require that servers limit clients based on a network range.
 The alternative would be to suggest that RADIUS servers allow any source IP address to connect and try TLS-PSK, which could be a security risk.
+When RADIUS servers do no source IP address filtering, that opennes it easier for attackers to send malicious traffic to the server.
+An issue with a TLS library or even a TCP/IP stack could permit the attacker to gain unwarranted access.
+In contrast, when IP address filtering is done, attackers generally must first gain access to a secure network before attacking the RADIUS server.

 Even where {{RFC7585}} dynamic discovery is not used, servers SHOULD NOT permit TLS-PSK to be used across the wider Internet.
-It is significantly easier for an attacker to crack a PSK than to forge a client certificate.
-The intent for TLS-PSK is for it to be used in internal / secured networks.
+The intent for TLS-PSK is for it to be used in internal / secured networks, where clients come from a small number of known locations.
+In contrast, certificates can be generated and assigned to clients without any interaction with the RADIUS server.
+Therefore if the RADIUS server needs to accept connections from clients at unknown locations, the only secure method is to use client certificates.

 The benefits of TLS-PSK are in easing management and in administative overhead, not in securing traffic from resourceful attackers.
 Where TLS-PSK is used across the Internet, PSKs MUST contain at least 256 octets of entropy.

 For example, a RADIUS server could be configured to be accept connections from a source network of 192.0.2.0/24.
 The server could therefore discard any TLS connection request which comes from a source IP address outside of that network.
 In that case, there is no need to examine the PSK identity or to find the client definition.
 Instead, the IP source filtering policy would deny the connection before any TLS communication had been performed.